 The sources used are cited in the biographical texts.
 This is all the more important given the significant discrepancies between the sources and versions of what happened that have been kept alive, probably not by chance, without being checked properly.
 For some men and women the available information is very scant, but their essential data, as required by international standards, has been entered on the list in the hope that we will receive notification of further data.
 We are counting on the contributions of witnesses, of those to whom memories, documents and photographs were entrusted, and of anybody who can suggest further sources or obtain additional evidence.

 So, please contact us.

 The initial listing of names covers those intellectuals who, in the course of their lives, whether through birth, residence, education or work, had a link with Tuscany, a region which had several universities and Jewish communities with a very active Zionist involvement, and which also experienced powerful political conflicts.
 Each person listed almost always had relatives who did not necessarily live in the same region of Italy or even in the same country.
 In cases where they emigrated as a family group the presence of relatives has been noted, with a biographical entry on them if they too were intellectuals.
 With a research project focusing on mobility, it has not been judged either possible or advisable to place too narrow a limitation on geographic location.
-For the moment, we have a list of 330 names, a greater number than was initially anticipated, and many more than one would expect given the dozen or so full professors expelled from Tuscan universities, not all of whom in any event emigrated.
+We have a list that is getting longer and longer, for the moment of 380 names, a greater number than was initially anticipated, and many more than one would expect given the dozen or so full professors expelled from Tuscan universities, not all of whom in any event emigrated.
 If there is sufficient interest and sensitivity – after all the silence and amnesia – the survey can be extended.
 For this reason, the current research has been published online and is open access and open source.